AraceliMenchaca/Rick_and_Morty_Social_Network_Analysis/README.md

-# Final_Project
-Rick &amp; Morty Social Network Analysis
+# Rick &amp; Morty: A Social Network Analysis to Seasons 1 to 3